-The liability has been increasing over time in part due to additional benefit accruals but also due to decreases in the discount rate.
+The liability has been increasing over time in part due to additional benefit accruals but also due to decreases in the discount rate, including the decrease from 7.30% to 7.00% that occurred in 2021.

-The funded ratio has been decreasing over time in part due to decreases in the discount rate, recognition of the 2008/2009 market losses and because the State has not been making the full Statutory contribution for the entire period shown.
+Until the most recent year, the funded ratio had been decreasing over time in part due to decreases in the discount rate, recognition of the 2008/2009 market losses and because the State had not been making the full Statutory contribution.
+For 2021, the funding ratio reversed that trend and increased due to higher than expected asset returns and State contributions in excess of the Statutory contribution amount.